Solving Common Coordinate System Configuration Problems in GIS Workflows

 As the first step of the workspace creation wizard, the Map Viewer asks for the location where you intend to collect data and presents a list of coordinate systems that are valid for that area.
 This includes the system, zone, datum, geoid, and units.
 This prevents the selection of an incorrect coordinate system (or any of the components) from the very beginning.
 This also ensures predictability when the data is taken out of the Map Viewer and into your GIS system-of-record.

-In the workflows that start with our ArcMap add-ins, the coordinate system of the TerraFlex project is connected directly to the coordinate system of your ArcGIS infrastructure where the data is stored.
+In the workflows that start with the Terra Office add-in, the coordinate system of the TerraFlex project is connected directly to the coordinate system of your ArcGIS infrastructure where the data is stored.
 The add-ins know how to map between equivalent (or compatible) Trimble and Esri® coordinate systems.